rpy2/rpy2/doc/source/rinterface.rst

    The *__getitem__* operator *[*
    is returning a Python scalar.
-Casting an *SexpVector* into a list is only a matter either iterating through it, or simply calling the constructor :func:`list`.
+Casting an *SexpVector* into a list is only a matter of either iterating through it, or simply calling the constructor :func:`list`.